AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 |`out`     |Output: A value to return if the specified `geomprop` is not defined on the current geometry|Same as `default`|__zero__ |

+#### Geometric Node Notes

-Additionally, the `geomcolor` and `geompropvalue` nodes for color3/color4-type properties can take a `colorspace` attribute to declare what colorspace the color property value is in; the default is "none" for no colorspace declaration (and hence no colorspace conversion).
+A `colorspace` attribute may be specified for color3/color4-type properties of &lt;geomcolor> and &lt;geompropvalue> nodes to declare what colorspace the color property value is in; the default is "none" for no colorspace declaration (and hence no colorspace conversion).